 “Dr. Bauer, you honor us with your lifetime of achievements” said UCLA Chancellor Gene Block in the video announcement of the award.
 “You represent the very best of UCLA and we are proud to have you as part of the Bruin family.
 Congratulations!”

-The Alumni Legacy award honors distinguished UCLA Department of Chemistry & Biochemistry Ph.D. graduates in recognition of their achievements in life, and generous support and service to UCLA.
+This award honors distinguished UCLA Department of Chemistry & Biochemistry alumni who have received a graduate-level degree from our department, in recognition of their achievements in life, and generous support and service to UCLA.
 For over 70 years, Dr. Bauer has been a True Bruin, contributing greatly to UCLA and the Department of Chemistry & Biochemistry.

 Department Chair, Professor Neil Garg noted that “Dr. Bauer is amongst the most accomplished of our Ph.D. graduates.
 We are deeply honored to have Dr. Bauer as a member of the Chemistry & Biochemistry community and are proud to name him the 2020 Alumni Legacy Award recipient.”

 Dr. Bauer will be honored at a future Chemistry & Biochemistry Departmental Awards ceremony.
 The Bauer Legacy Award video (by Kavich Reynolds Productions) provides insight into Dr. Bauer’s remarkable life and career.